-Governments around the world use different forms of firm specific incentives to facilitate economic development.
+Governments around the world use different forms of firm-specific incentives to facilitate economic development.
 Although these incentives include tax abatements, cash grants, fee waivers, and dedicated infrastructure for companies, a study by Danzman et al. (2016) finds that the vast majority of economic development incentives are provided through tax incentives.
-By 1999, 95 percent of U. S. cities were using firm-specific incentives for development Jensen and Malesky (2018).
-The total dollar value of incentives in the United States has been estimated between 45-90 billion per year, although the lack of transparency of both programs and individual deals makes this value difficult to estimate (Parilla and Liu, 2018).
+By 1999, 95 percent of U.S. cities were using firm-specific incentives for development Jensen and Malesky (2018).
+The total value of incentives in the United States has been estimated between 45-90 billion dollars per year, although the lack of transparency of both programs and individual deals makes this value difficult to estimate (Parilla and Liu, 2018).
+An added complexity is that the very definition of incentives, and how to value them, is open to interpretation.
+For our purposes we focus on tax abatements and grants targeted to individual companies, but note that there are other potential types of incentives offered to firms.

 Despite incentives being one of the primary tools used by government officials, there is limited evidence that incentives are an effective economic development strategy.
-Slattery and Zidar (2020) review the literature as well as original analysis of "close deals", where cities attracting companies through incentives see employment increases, but find no evidence of broader economic benefits for spillovers from these subsidized firms.
-This is consistent with previous work that finds incentives suffer from poor targeting, where the majority of incentives are allocated to companies that would have invested absent these incentives.
-There is a general consensus that economic development incentives practice is in need of reform.
+Slattery and Zidar (2020) review the literature as well as original analysis of "close deals," where cities attracting companies through incentives see employment increases, but find no evidence of broader economic benefits for spillovers from these subsidized firms.
+This is consistent with previous work that find incentives suffer from poor targeting, where the majority of incentives are allocated to companies that would have invested absent these incentives.
+There is a general consensus that economic development incentives practice needs reform.